team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

 <details> <summary>Instructions</summary>

-You MUST keep the "Subtasks" section and these Instructions.
+The "Subtasks" section and these Instructions MUST be kept.

-You MUST write before these Instructions.

-In the Subtasks section, you MUST list subtasks in a single-level checkbox list (`Subtask list`) with at least one item.
+Before these Instructions, clear and actionable subtasks MUST be listed in a single-level checkbox list (`Subtask list`) with at least one item.

-A list item MUST be one of these:
+Each list item MUST be one of these:

 - A link to an issue.
   - Example: